prettier/plugin-php/README.md

 > [!NOTE]
 >
-> This plugin has always used PSR / PER as guidance when making formatting decisions, but has never aimed to be fully PSR / PER compliant.
-The idea behind this plugin is to stay reasonably close to how Prettier for JS works.
+> This plugin uses PSR / PER as guidance when making formatting decisions, but does not aim to be fully PSR / PER compliant.
+The idea is to stay reasonably close to how Prettier for JS works.

 ### Can this be used in production?